The Most Valuable Thing I Ever Gave Away By D.I. Jolly

 “Then it’s settled, call me when you need to be picked up and I’ll come get you.”

-He turned to leave but stopped.
+He half turned towards the door but stopped.

-“Oh and my friends just call me Jones.”
+“Oh, my friends just call me Jones.”